Schlögener Schlinge © WGD Donau Oberösterreich Steininger

 The Danube Limes of the Romans and where our borders are today

-The Romans once did not mince their words (why should they?) and said straight out what was the matter: “No one comes in here whom we do not want to have”.
-They were talking about that great Roman empire into which they only allowed those people who were acceptable, or who were, became or were made “Roman citizens”.
-For who was a Roman and who was not – who was a “native” and who was not – who was allowed into the supposedly civilised world of the Imperium Romanum was not necessarily just a question of birth.
-It was – even then – also a question of power, money, military patents or marriage policy.
-You were a Roman citizen with or without the right to vote, free or unfree.
-Or you were a barbarian.
+The Romans once did not mince their words (why should they?) and said straight out what was the matter: "No one comes in here whom we do not want to have".
+The speech was of that Roman great empire, into which they let only those people who were approved, or who were, became or were made "Roman citizen".
+For who was a Roman and who was not - who was a "native" and who was not - who was allowed into the supposedly civilized world of the Imperium Romanum, that was not necessarily only a question of birth.
+But that was - even then - among other things also a question of power, of money, of military patents or marriage policy.
+One was a Roman citizen with or without the right to vote, free or unfree.
+Or one was a barbarian.

 Does this sound familiar?
 In the 21st century?
 Do we also determine nowadays who, where and why someone is allowed to feel “native” in a country, behind certain borders?
 Does it depend on education, power, celebrity, origin, language?
 Then as now?